 Sign #5: You Have a Sixth Sense

 Although intuition tends to come from the gut, it isn’t always a natural feeling, and it doesn’t always come easily.
 Customer service experts take their wisdom and experiences at work and harvest that knowledge.
-In time it turns into what feels like a “sixth sense” or “intuition” but truthfully it’s just being extremely educated about your surroundings.
+In time, this turns into what feels like a “sixth sense” or “intuition” but truthfully it’s just being extremely educated about your surroundings.

 Example: A customer has explained that they are not happy with a transaction and although they are not threatening any action, you can just “tell” this may affect their perception of the brand.
 In turn, you offer them a discount or a promotion for a future offer.
 This gives the customer a reason to return, and also shows that you understand where they’re coming from.
 By having that wherewithal you are keeping customer loyal and top of mind.